devraza/persona/README.md

 > A: It's a personal bot, and [midnadimple](https://github.com/midnadimple) likes the Persona series.

 > Q: Why is it written in [the Go programming language](https://go.dev)?
-> A: Speed is considerable important when it comes to AI.
+> A: Speed is considerably important when it comes to AI (a feature of the Poketwo module).